synergy-design-system/synergy-design-system/packages/components/LIMITATIONS.md

-# Known Issues and recipes - Components
+# Known Issues and limitations - Components

+This file lists known issues and limitations of Synergy Web Components and useful Information with working on web-components.

 ---